ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2022-08-24-associativity.md

 date:       2022-08-24
 categories: blog boolean-algebra
 permalink:  ":categories/:title/"
-part:       3
+part:       4
 series:     boolean-algebra
 tags:       boolean algebra, associativity
 ---

 This is a very tedious proof.
 If you really want to understand it, I would recommend writing it out for yourself.
 I have added colored parenthesis to help keep track of the nested levels.
-Essentially, it makes clever use of distributivity and timely commutativity.
+Essentially, it makes clever use of distributivity and commutativity.

 $(a \wedge b) \wedge c \quad = \quad a \wedge (b \wedge c)$